EvolvingSysadmin/Practicum/pages/recover/recover.md

 ## Recover Function Background

 The Recover Function focuses on restoring assets and operations impacted by cybersecurity incidents to minimize disruption and enable the timely return to normal operations.
 It involves implementing recovery plans, leveraging backup systems, and coordinating communication during recovery efforts.
 This function ensures that systems, data, and services are efficiently restored, while also evaluating recovery effectiveness and identifying areas for improvement.
 By optimizing recovery processes, organizations can reduce downtime, limit damage, and strengthen resilience for future incidents.
+The Recover Function is comprised of [Categories](#nist-csf-20-recover-categories).
+These Categories break down the Function into more specific outcomes and activities, providing a structured approach for organizations to manage and implement cybersecurity practices.

 ## Recover Policy Templates